hpyproject/hpy/docs/misc/protocols.rst

 #####################
-Specialized protocols
+Specialized Protocols
 #####################

-One of the goal is to remove the abstraction overhead when possible.
+Protocols can help remove abstraction overhead when possible.
 For example, consider the case of iterating over a sequence (list, tuple, array.array, etc.) that happens to contain integers.

 **Design goals**